 On the Road Again

-Driving in this part of Australia is great fun but sometimes very slow.
-The terrain is hilly, and even the main roads from Melbourne to Sydney are winding and sometimes very narrow – and they go straight through the smallest settlements and not round them!
+Driving in this part of Australia is great fun but driving sometimes is very, very slow as the terrain is hilly.
+Even the main roads from Melbourne to Sydney are winding and sometimes very narrow, and as the roads were built long ago they go straight through the smallest settlements and not round them!

-And there are lots of old narrow bridges where you have to stop.
-This all means driving takes so much more time than what you count with.
-But we had time!
-We wanted to travel slowly and many times we voluntarily took the smallest country roads in stead of the main road.
+There typically is a lot of narrow old bridges where you have to stop.
+This all means driving takes so much more time than what you counted with.
+That of course was not a problem for us, we had time!
+Travel slowly was what we wanted and many times we voluntarily took the smallest country roads in stead of the highway.

-We bought in the smallest country stores what we needed, there was no other alternative, no supermarkets existed.
-And for lunch we stopped at original Australian country inns, like this one:
+We bought what we needed in the smallest country stores and there was no other alternative to that since no supermarkets existed anywhere.
+What about our lunches then?
+We stopped at original Australian country inns, like this one:

 Driving from Wilsons Promontory to Sydney

-In my next post (Part II) I will tell you more about our road trip through the South East Coast of Victoria to New South Wales:
+In my next post (Part II of our Melbourne to Sydney drive along coast) I will tell you how our road trip through South East Victoria to New South Wales continues:

 Melbourne to Sydney Drive Along Coast